NCarr2021/Amazon_Vine_Analysis/README.md

 greater than the Vine reviews and should be considered.

-Statistical analysis using Mean-Median-Mode to validate the positivity bias for the Vine program.
+Statistical analysis using Mean-Median-Mode to validate for any positivity bias for the Vine program.